Replicating Human Motivated Reasoning Studies with LLMs: Discussion

 \section{Discussion}

 Throughout this study, we explore the impacts of motivated reasoning inductions on LLMs compared to humans and other LLMs.
 We find that LLMs do not reason like individuals, highlighting how far LLMs are from accurately representing human reasoning patterns under different motivations (RQ1).
-We note large effect sizes (all $|d| > 2$), emphasizing the distinction between the human and model behaviors.
 Despite having a set of preferences and biases, LLMs do not appear to mimic human-like motivated reasoning (Section \ref{sec:RQ1}).
-We further find that LLMs struggle to accurately assess the strength of arguments (RQ2).
-While prior work has shown similar pitfalls in LLM argument assessment \cite{Djouvas_Charalampous_Christodoulou_Tsapatsoulis_2024}, we show this is a phenomenon that plagues multiple models across multiple topics.
-These assessment patterns occurs even in the conditions that lack party endorsements (Figures \ref{fig:1.3_provcon_permodel.pdf} and Figures \ref{fig:1.4_provcon_permodel.pdf} in Appx. \ref{sec:addres}), showing argument strength inaccuracies transcend the effects of motivation.
-Furthermore, we point out the lack of relationship between opinion formation and argument strength assessment in study 3 and the lack of relationship between message content and argument strength assessment in study 4 (Section \ref{sec:RQ2}).
-We additionally note when LLM behavior aligns with other LLMs, across (almost) all models as discussed briefly in Section \ref{sec:RQ2} and in subsets or pairs detailed in Appx.
-Section \ref{sec:modelspecific}.
+We further find that LLMs struggle to both accurately assess the strength of arguments and incorporate of information into responses (RQ2).
+While prior work has shown similar pitfalls in LLM argument assessment \cite{Djouvas_Charalampous_Christodoulou_Tsapatsoulis_2024}, we show this is a phenomenon that plagues multiple models across multiple topics (Appx.
+Section \ref{sec:argassessments}), transcending the effects of motivation.
+Finally, when models fail to respond is dependent on the information provided to them (Appx.
+Section \ref{sec:RQ3}), suggesting LLMs can only be used as human proxies under certain settings such as non-controversial topics.
+While reasoning models tend to opt out more often than non-reasoning models (11 instances compared to 7), we find no relationship between LLM family (Appx.
+Section \ref{sec:nonresponseanalysis}).
+Rather, the selective non-response appears to be based on the conditions of the studies, as shown with clear model trends in Studies 1, 3, and 4 (Table \ref{tab:chisquare}).